ali-izhar/machine-learning/Theory/Supervised_Learning/Classification/ROC/README.md

 > The F1 score is a balanced metric that considers both precision and recall.
 If the F1 score is 82%, it shows a good balance between correctly identifying spam emails and avoiding false positives.

 ### 6️⃣ False Positive Rate (FPR) or Fall-Out
 This metric measures the proportion of negative instances that were incorrectly classified as positive.
-It is calculated as $\frac{FP}{FP + TN}$.
+It is calculated as:

+$$\frac{\text{FP}}{\text{FP + TN}}$$

 FPR is useful when you want to evaluate the classifier's ability to avoid false alarms in negative instances.

 > If the FPR is 5%, it means that 5% of the non-spam emails were incorrectly classified as spam.
 A lower FPR indicates that the classifier has fewer false alarms for non-spam emails.

 ### 7️⃣ False Negative Rate (FNR) or Miss Rate
 This metric measures the proportion of positive instances that were incorrectly classified as negative.
-It is calculated as $\frac{FN}{FN + TP}.
+It is calculated as:

+$$\frac{\text{FN}}{\text{FN + TP}}$$

 FNR is valuable when you want to assess the classifier's ability to avoid missing positive instances.

 > If the FNR is 15%, it means that 15% of the spam emails were incorrectly classified as non-spam.
 A lower FNR indicates that the classifier misses fewer actual spam emails.